SRP Peak Hours 2026: The Full Schedule Every East Valley Homeowner Needs

 This is on top of your regular energy charges

-The cheapest time to use electricity on SRP is:
+The cheapest times to use electricity on SRP are:

 - Weekday mornings before 2pm.
-Off-peak, but be aware that late morning AC use can overlap into peak
+Off-peak, but late-morning AC use can overlap into peak if the timing slips.

 Dishwashers, laundry, and ovens draw 2-5 kW each.
 Running them during off-peak hours avoids both the higher energy rate and any contribution to your demand charge.
 Set timers on your dishwasher and washing machine.